 Cook chicken and sauce

 - Roughly chop the onion and pepper and crush the cloves of garlic, add these to the pan with the chicken.
 Next pour over both the tomato passata and tomato paste.
 Stir well.

 - In a separate bowl combine the ingredients for the sauce, mixing through well.
 Pour this over the meat and vegetables in the slow cooker ensuring everything is coated in the mixture.
-Leave this for 4 hours on a high setting, or 6 hours on low, stir and then serve with rice and a sprinkle of freshly chopped coriander.
+Cook for 4 hours on a high setting, or 6 hours on low, stir and then serve with rice and a sprinkle of freshly chopped coriander.